jason-christopher/reading-notes/PracticalStatistics/Chapter2.md

 pdf_values = stats.norm.pdf(x_values, loc=mean, scale=std_dev)
 ```

+* **Example:** In human resources, job performance evaluations often follow a normal distribution.
+HR managers can use this information to identify employees who fall below a certain performance threshold and implement performance improvement plans.

 ## Long-Tailed Distributions

 **Long-tailed distributions** are probability distributions with tails that extend farther than the tails of the normal distribution.
 They have more extreme values, or outliers, than would be expected in a normal distribution.
 Examples of long-tailed distributions include the exponential, Pareto, and log-normal distributions.

 When working with long-tailed distributions, data scientists should be cautious about using methods that rely on the normal distribution, such as the Central Limit Theorem and standard parametric tests.
 Nonparametric tests and robust statistics might be more appropriate in these cases.

+* **Example:** In risk management, insurance companies need to assess the likelihood of extreme events, such as natural disasters, which often follow long-tailed distributions.
+By modeling these events using appropriate long-tailed distributions, insurers can better estimate potential losses and set appropriate premiums.

 ## Student's t-Distribution